All Episodes

 And what does it get us?

-So that's um just another in a long line of illustrations of what happens when these people end up in charge.
+So that's just another in a long line of illustrations of what happens when these people end up in charge.

 Hello, sir.

-Rush, what an honor, what an honor.
+Rush, what an honor.

-That's that's pretty much my comment.
+That's pretty much my comment.

-But this is this is that's a mistake, too.
+But this is a mistake, too.

 I know what you're saying.